 Stranraer is the largest settlement in south west Scotland.
 It lies at the head of Loch Ryan, on the north side of the neck of land that prevents the Rhins of Galloway becoming an island.

 The town's origins date back nearly 500 years to the building in 1511 of Stranraer Castle, also known as the Castle of St John.
 This now stands in the centre of the town, but it was originally built behind the broad beach at the head of Loch Ryan.
 Only later did a settlement begin to grow around it.
 The Castle of St John now houses a museum, while the excellent Stranraer Museum can be found in the old town hall.

 By 1600 it had become the market town for the Rhins of Galloway to the west and the rural areas to the east.
-At about this time Stranraer was reached by a military road built from Dumfries to allow easier access to Portpatrick, then the main port for Ireland.
+In the 1760s Stranraer was reached by a military road built from Bridge of Sark on the English border via Dumfries to Portpatrick.
 This in turn led to Stranraer featuring on the drove route used by Irish cattle being moved to market in Dumfries.

 It was only in the mid 1700s that a harbour was first built in Stranraer itself, and further port development took place in the 1820s.
 But it was the coming of the railway from Dumfries in 1861 which finally established Stranraer as the area's main port.

 For much of the following 150 years Stranraer was unchallenged as the natural location for the main Scottish port for the Irish ferries.
 Roll-on roll-off ferries appeared on the Irish routes well ahead of elsewhere in the UK.
 This played a part in the loss of 133 lives on 31 January 1953 when the MV Princess Victoria's car deck was swamped by heavy seas en route from Stranraer, and the ship sank off Northern Ireland.